-Our world-renowned experts and caregivers offer comprehensive, compassionate, multidisciplinary treatment to patients with end-stage liver, kidney and pancreas organ failure who might benefit from transplantation.
-We offer options and hope for high-risk patients who may have been turned down for transplant elsewhere, in addition comprehensive support services.
+Our world-renowned experts and caregivers offer comprehensive and compassionate treatment to patients with end-stage liver, kidney, and pancreas organ failure who might benefit from transplantation.
+We offer options and hope for high-risk patients who may have been turned down for transplant elsewhere, in addition full support services.

 - Yale New Haven Transplantation Center was the first Connecticut institution to provide liver, kidney, and pancreas transplantation services

-- Largest kidney transplantation program in New England; largest living-donor kidney transplantation program in New England
+- The largest kidney transplantation program in New England; the largest living donor kidney transplantation program in New England

-- Nationally recognized pediatric liver transplant program in both patient outcomes and number of living donor transplants performed
+- A nationally recognized pediatric liver transplant program in both patient outcomes and number of living donor transplants performed

 We offer many options for advanced liver disease, including living donor and deceased donor transplantation, liver transplantation in HIV-infected individuals, and pre- and post-transplant antiviral therapy to prevent or treat recurrent hepatitis C.